-The Pearl of the Danube
+Budapest: The Pearl of the Danube

 Falling in love with Budapest is simple: the charming age-old buildings, mixed with some of the best aspects of the modern metropolis.
-To really view city at its most glorious, a night trip to the Castle District and nearby Fisherman’s Bastion, with the beautifully illuminated cityscape hanging below, is essential.
+To really view the city at its most glorious, a night trip to the Castle District and nearby Fisherman’s Bastion, with the beautifully illuminated cityscape hanging below, is essential.

 The city itself is split down the middle by the grand Danube River, the longest waterway in the European Union, forming the western Buda and eastern Pest.

 Tranquil Buda is nestled in rolling hills, with plenty of natural beauty, which can make for a perfect relaxing Sunday stroll.
 Pest, on the other hand, is the true beating heart of the city.
-Beginning from Parliament to St. Stephens Basilica to Váci Utca and perfectly finishing at Corvinus University, you’ll quickly understand why so many exchange students beg to stay an extra semester.
+Beginning from Parliament to St. Stephens Basilica to Váci Utca and perfectly finishing at Corvinus University, you will quickly understand why so many exchange students beg to stay an extra semester.

-Budapest is not only the majorly up and coming heart of Hungary, but one of the most significant cities Central-East Europe, if not Europe in whole.
+Budapest is not only the majorly up and coming heart of Hungary, but one of the most significant cities in Central-East Europe, if not Europe in whole.

 With seven faculties offering Bachelors, Masters and Doctoral programs in the fields of Economics, Business, Public Administration, Horticultural Science, Food Science, Landscape Architecture and Social Sciences, it would be difficult not to find a study area that perfectly suits your interests.